-Memos found in the CIA’s CREST database show the planning stages of the Agency’s annual Halloween party in 1980.
+Memos found in the Central Intelligence Agency’s (CIA) CREST database show the planning stages of the Agency’s annual Halloween party in 1980.
 Turns out, it was a little tough to get an invite to this exclusive event - a memo to the Director advises capping the guest list at 275.

 But if you were among the lucky few invited what the invitations call a “Halloween cocktail buffet,” you’d spend the evening in the Naval Observatory.